BPCI-Robotics/notebook-24-25/notebook.md

 The way this code works is that it creates a circular buffer of the inputs to the function.
 When the return value of the function is asked, it returns the mean value of the entire buffer.
 This makes it a very simple system for smoothing inputs.
 But there was a big problem with all this.

 ### The tipping problem
 The reason why we were trying to control the driver input to the robot was because the robot kept tipping as it was driving.
+But this was a misguided idea and turned out to be unhelpful.
+The reason for this is that there must be a strong correlation between controller input and the behavior of the robot, otherwise the driver has trouble making the connection.
+The robot->eye->brain->hand->controller->robot loop runs very tightly, and anything which loosens this makes the robot very difficult to control, manifesting as "input lag."
+In the rolling average function, I tried to mitigate this by making all velocities above 50 equivalent to 100, but this did not help.

+So what is the problem?
+The fact that the robot is able to tip at all.
+The primary problem is that the robot itself is unbalanced.
+This is not trivial to resolve, and would require a full rebuild, so we looked at another problem.
+The wheels are far away from the edge of the robot.
+So we fixed this by moving the wheels to the end of the robot, leaving a gap.

+{{diagram_drivebase_adjustment.png|1.0}}